- It also exceeded its Second Class mail target of 98.5 per cent, delivering 98.9 per cent within three working days.

 - The results are published today in the latest Royal Mail Quality of Service report.
-It reports progress towards the regulated quality of service targets, which are measured over the full 12 month period
+It reports progress towards the annual regulated quality of service targets.

-Royal Mail’s Quality of Service report for the first three quarters of the financial year 2016-2017 reveals it has met its regulatory First Class mail target, with 93.0 per cent of this mail delivered the next working day1.
+Royal Mail’s Quality of Service report for financial year 2016-2017 reveals it has exceeded its regulatory First Class mail target, with 93.1 per cent of this mail delivered the next working day1.

 It also exceeded its Second Class mail target of 98.5 per cent, delivering 98.9 per cent of this mail within three working days.

-Royal Mail is the only UK mail delivery company required to publish Quality of Service performance against delivery targets every quarter and has the highest Quality of Service specification of any major European country2.
+Royal Mail is the only UK mail delivery company required to publish Quality of Service performance against delivery targets every quarter.
+It has one of the highest Quality of Service specifications of any major European country3.

 Source: Royal Mail Group